How to Fix WiFi Disappeared in Windows 11? [Latest Guide]

 Method 1: Run a Reboot

 Restarting the system is the simplest troubleshooting technique confirmed to work.
-Whatever difficulty your PC encounters, merely reboot it and let it refresh the computer to resolve it.
+Whatever difficulty your PC encounters, merely reboot it and let it refresh itself to resolve it.
 If WiFi isn’t working with Windows 11, allow the system a pause and restart it to reload the necessary apps and services.
 So, here are the procedures to rebooting your computer:

 Step 1: Make sure you have saved all the tasks; you were working on.
 If yes, then proceed with the next steps.